Please use the menu below to navigate to any article section:

 Where are the best locations to invest in Sydney property in 2021?

-The Sydney property market is forecast for strong growth in 2021-22, but as always, not all Sydney suburbs will perform the same, and if history repeats itself some properties will increase in value significantly over the year, (with some exhibiting double-digit capital growth) while others will languish and hardly grow in value at all.
+As always, not all Sydney suburbs will perform the same, and if history repeats itself some properties will increase in value significantly moving forward while others will underperform.

 So this blog is going to be a little different from my other blogs.